 Psychiatric service dogs and service dogs must have basic training to behave well around other people and animals, as well as to complete a specific task (or multiple tasks) to aid the owner with symptoms of their disability.
 So overall, psychiatric service dogs and service dogs are individually trained to help their owners live independently in the best way possible.

-Psychiatric Service Animals vs Service Dogs
+Psychiatric Service Animals vs. Service Dogs

-A service pet is a dog (or occasionally a miniature horse) trained to perform tasks that aid a person with a disability – something they couldn’t do on their own.
+A service animal is a dog (or occasionally a miniature horse) trained to perform tasks that aid a person with a disability – something they couldn’t do on their own.
 The disability could be physical, psychiatric, sensory, or other.

-Often, when people think of service dogs, we tend to think first of those that help with physical disabilities – such as a guide dog who helps direct a person who is blind.
+Often, when people think of service dogs, we tend to think first of those who help with physical disabilities – such as a guide dog who helps direct a person who is blind.
 Guide dogs help people live a more independent life, but there are many different types of service dogs.

-A psychiatric service dog (PSD) is a type of service pet specifically trained to help with a mental disability.
+A psychiatric service dog (PSD) is a type of service dog specifically trained to help with a mental disability.
 These disabilities might include post-traumatic stress disorder, schizophrenia, depression, anxiety, bipolar disorder, autism, schizophrenia, or panic attacks.